-After writing one of my previous post about city branding and the great example of I Amsterdam campaign, I wanted to show other ways to think about brands.
+After writing one of the previous post about city branding and the great example of I Amsterdam campaign, we wanted to show other ways to think about brands.
 Holland gives us a lesson, again.

-This example is very interesting to me, as it is about destination branding and event industry.
+This example is very interesting, as it is about destination branding and event industry.

 Who is Mr. Holland?